pingcap/docs-cn/reference/tools/download.md

 > **Note:**
 >
 > `{version}` in the above download link indicates the version number of TiDB Lightning.
 For example, the download link for `v3.0.5` is `https://download.pingcap.org/tidb-toolkit-v3.0.5-linux-amd64.tar.gz`.
-You can also download the latest unpublished version by replacing `{version}` with `latest`.

 ## BR (backup and restore)